 The result is a book that presents vivid slices of Anglican life around the world, argues convincingly that unity is central to the Communion’s mission, and presents a credible path to achieving that unity in a global church.
 It is a book that will be sure to shape coming debates about the future of the Anglican Communion.

-Backpacking through the Anglican Communion: A Search for Unity will be published in January 2014 by Morehouse Publishing (ISBN: 978-0819229014).
-It is currently available for pre-order from your local bookstore, on Amazon, or (at the cheapest price of all) on Cokesbury.
+Backpacking through the Anglican Communion: A Search for Unity was published in January 2014 by Morehouse Publishing (ISBN: 978-0819229014).
+It is currently available from your local bookstore, on IndieBound, on Amazon (Amazon.ca, Amazon.co.uk), or (at the cheapest price of all) on Cokesbury.

 Questions?
 Comments?
 Contact the author directly.